 Cut further down on the stem if you want to bring cut flowers into the house.
 This process will give you fewer but larger new flowers.

 Seal the new cut with nail polish or white all-purpose glue to help ensure that insects or disease don't infest the plant.

 When Not to Deadhead

-Once the weather turns cool and days shorten, your rose will instinctively want to turn its flowers into rose hips that produce seeds for reproduction.
-The plant also needs to retain energy in its roots for the next season and deadheading thwarts that natural process.
+Once the weather turns cold and days shorten, your rose will instinctively want to turn its flowers into rose hips that produce seeds for reproduction.
+The plant also needs to retain energy in its roots for the next season, and deadheading thwarts that natural process.
 Stop deadheading in the fall and let the rose rest for the rest of the year.

 - Back to genus Rosa